 Physiotherapists are experts in the treatment of pain originating in the muscles, ligaments, tendons and joints.
 We use scientifically proven methods including Therapeutic exercise and Stretching programs, Joint mobilization and modalities such as Electrical Current, Ultrasound and Laser Therapy to treat your pain.

 Our physiotherapy sessions vary from 30 - 45 minutes and we do not use physiotherapy assistants.

-Our Chiropractor(s) and Physiotherapist(s) perform laser therapy as part of their treatment, under their regular treatment fee, if laser therapy is of benefit to the condition.
+Our Chiropractors and Physiotherapists perform laser therapy as part of their treatment, under their regular treatment fee, if we feel that laser therapy is of benefit to your condition.